 Half and half does have carbs, but plain half and half without additives only has 0.6g carbs per tablespoon.
 You can definitely have your half and half on keto, but make sure you calculate the carbs into your daily carb intake.

-And if you've been trying to reduce your half and half addiction, then cutting down on the amount while you're on keto is a great way to start.
+And if you've been trying to reduce your half-and-half addiction, then cutting down on the amount while you're on keto is a great way to start.
+If you are interested in exploring other keto-friendly snacks and recipes, check out our blog page!